tallforasmurf/CHIP8IDE/readme.md

 * [chip8ide.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/chip8ide.py) is the top level module.
 It sets up logging and the Qt environment, loads all the other modules to initialize themselves, and starts the Qt Application event loop.

 * [chip8.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/chip8.py) has the actual emulator.
-For reasons explained in the comments, it is written Pascal-style, with all subroutines first.
+For reasons explained in the comments, it is written "Pascal-style", with all subroutines first.
 The actual code to decode and execute a CHIP-8 instruction appears almost [a thousand lines in](https://github.com/tallforasmurf/CHIP8IDE/blob/master/chip8.py#L1113).

 * [source.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/source.py) implements the Edit window.
 It is mostly PyQt5 class definitions to implement the window and the widgets inside it, interesting only if you need to understand Qt.
 One key part is the Syntax Highlighter which is entered after every single user edit action to check for errors in the statement.

 * [assembler1.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/assembler1.py) inspects a line every time the user does an edit.
 It uses regular expressions to "tokenize" the line; then verifies that it makes sense as an assembler statement.

-* [assembler2.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/assembler2.py) is called when you click the LOAD button.
+* [assembler2.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/assembler2.py) is called when you click CHECK or LOAD.
 It performs the actual assembly, converting opcodes and expressions into binary values.

 * [disassemble.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/disassemble.py) performs the disassembly of a binary file.
 It is interesting to compare this to `chip8.py`; they both decode the same binary instruction values, one to execute them and one to convert them to source.